mettre tag

 The 6 stages of a renovation project

-4. Completion of the necessary administrative procedures
+4. Complete required administrative procedures

 Maison Kyka vous accompagne sur les différentes étapes du chantier de rénovation

-1. List and prioritize the renovation work to be done in the house
+1. List and prioritise the renovation works

-• Electrical diagnosis
+• Electrical diagnostic

-• Sanitation diagnosis
+• Sanitation diagnostic

 NOTE

-• The works techniques (heating, plumbing, ventilation).
+• Technical works (heating, plumbing, ventilation).

-2. Define the work budget
+2. Define the works budget

 NOTE